 2045 REGIONAL LONG RANGE TRANSPORTATION PLAN

 Planning efforts are underway on the 2045 Regional Long Transportation Plan, which will replace the 2035 version of the same plan.
 While the plan will include updates relating to demographics, land use, transportation goals, and numerous inventories related to the region's transportation network, the most notable sections of the new plan will be transportation recommendations based on the results of a priorization matrix and also the inclusion of vision projects.
 The prioritization matrix (an Excel spreadsheet that scores each recommended improvement) is used to identify those transportation projects throughout the region that are best positioned to receive support and funding during future grant cycles, most notably the Virginia Department of Transportation's Smart Scale program.
 The prioritized recommendations are mapped according to their ranking and a brief overview is provided.
 Vision projects represent those transportation projects deemed important by local jurisdictions but lack the necessary data points to be fairly scored by the prioritizaton matrix.
 Common examples include new roadways, roadways with insufficient data, sidewalks, and multi-use trails.

-The 2045 RLRTP is currently in draft format as has been provided to the Virginia Department of Transportation and officals associated with the fifteen local governments within the Southside Planning District for their review and comments.
-Once the draft document can be finalized it will be posted on this website, as well as details relating to public input and the overall approval process.
+The 2045 RLRTP is currently in draft format and has been provided to the Virginia Department of Transportation and officials associated with the fifteen local governments within the Southside Planning District for their review and comments.
+A public meeting will be held in the coming weeks to offer the community an opportunity to provide input and learn more about the various components included in the plan.